teresko/palladium/README.md

 To use this package, it require PHP version 7.0+ and PDO.

+You will also need to create a table, where to store the **identities**.
+The example schema is available [here](https://github.com/teresko/palladium/blob/master/resources/schema.sql).
+It currently contains only table definition for MySQL/MariaDB, but the library can be used with any RDBMS, that has a PDO driver.

 ## Initialization

 Palladium contains 4 services: `Registration`, `Identification`, `Search` and `Recovery`.
 Each of these services has two&nbsp;dependencies: